The largemouth bass has long been a favorite species to catch in any form of angling.

 Robert Crupi currently holds the men’s 12-pound line class record for largemouth bass.
 He caught this world record bass of 21 pounds in Castaic Lake, CA. Robert caught the fish on a live crawdad.

-Dan Kadota caught his 20 pounder out of the Castaic Lake, CA, in 1989 using a live crawfish as bait.
+Dan Kadota caught his 20-pounder out of Castaic Lake, CA, in 1989 using a live crawfish as bait.

 Conventional fishing tackle has produced the largest recorded largemouth bass in the world.
 All the anglers caught most of these fish on live bait, showing that the most natural bait selection is the best method.

 World record largemouth bass on a fly rod